Russian drivers banned from competing in UK

 Mazepin's father Dmitry provides financial backing to Haas and is close to Russian President Vladimir Putin.

-Haas are expected to sever their links with their Russian driver.
+Haas are expected to sever links with their Russian driver.

-Motorsport UK's decision comes in the wake of the FIA, the international governing body, deciding to allow Russian competitors to take part in events but ban Russian teams.
+Motorsport UK's decision comes in the wake of the FIA, the international governing body, deciding to allow Russians to compete in events but ban teams from the country.

 Motorsport UK chair David Richards is thought to have voted against the FIA's decision at Tuesday's meeting of its World motorsport council.